rosslh/rosshill.ca/content/mapledeploy.md

 website: https://mapledeploy.ca
 ---

-I built MapleDeploy as a Canadian alternative to Heroku, Railway, and Render.
+I built <a href="https://mapledeploy.ca" target="_blank" rel="noopener noreferrer">MapleDeploy</a> as a Canadian alternative to Heroku, Railway, and Render.
 Customers sign up, pick a plan, and within minutes they have their own deployment platform running in a Toronto data center.
 No infrastructure management on their end.

 The motivation is data sovereignty.
 A lot of Canadian companies need to keep their data in Canada for regulatory or compliance reasons, but most of the major hosting platforms run exclusively on US infrastructure.
 I wanted to fill that gap.
 Every server, database, and byte of customer data stays in Canada and is governed by Canadian law.